radekk111/seo-meta-helper/README.md

 # SEO meta helper

-Simple node.js app for quick result of SEO meta tags on any website:
+Simple node.js app for quick result of SEO meta tags of any website:
 - Meta title
 - Meta description
 - Open Graph data
 - Twitter cards

-App will scrape whole html code and get meta tags from all links (anchors) in selected code.
+App will scrape whole html code and will get meta tags of all links (anchors) in selected code.

 ## Installation